 Since operations of the Southern Connector began, the Association has worked diligently to publicize the Southern Connector and promote traffic growth.
 We continue to employ a management team that is experienced in toll road operations and to work with local entities to promote and publicize development opportunities along the Southern Connector corridor.
 We have worked with the South Carolina Department of Transportation to rectify signage deficiencies.
-We have undertaken aggressive, award-winning advertising campaigns to make the public aware of the highway and the additional convenience it offers.
+We have undertaken aggressive, awardwinning advertising campaigns to make the public aware of the highway and the additional convenience it offers.
 Our staff has met individually with most of the large trucking firms located in and around the Southern Connector corridor.
 We have implemented a discount program for trucks that use the electronic toll system and have extended incentives to passenger cars for the acquisition of transponders.
-Our efforts to promote the Southern Connector and to operate the toll road in an efficient manner are reflected in traffic demand and toll revenues.
-Average daily toll transactions grew 54.5% from 2001 through 2004.
-Although average daily toll transactions declined slightly (3.3%) in 2005 following an increase in toll rates, utilization of the Southern Connector rebounded in 2006 and 2007.
-Average daily toll transactions increased 9.8% in 2006 and 7.4% in 2007.
-However, the general economic downturn in 2008 resulted in a decline in average daily toll transactions of 3.4%.
+In 2010, we received notification that the South Carolina Secretary of Transportation had approved an increase of the speed limit on the Southern Connector from 65 miles per hour to 70.
+The change became effective in May 2010.
+Our efforts to promote the Southern Connector and to operate the toll road in an efficient manner have been reflected in traffic demand and toll revenues.
+Average daily toll transactions grew approximately 54.5% from 2001 through 2004.
+Although average daily toll transactions declined slightly (approximately 3.3%) in 2005 following an increase in toll rates, utilization of the Southern Connector rebounded in 2006 and 2007.
+Average daily toll transactions increased approximately 9.8% in 2006 and 7.4% in 2007.
+However, the general economic downturn in 2008 resulted in a decline in average daily toll transactions of approximately 3.4% in 2008 and the general economic downturn in 2009 together with the November 2009 toll rate increase resulted in a decline in average daily toll transactions of approximately 3.2% in 2009.

 Although lower in all years than forecasted in the WS Study, toll revenues rose steadily each year from the time the Southern Connector opened through 2007.
-From 2001 through 2004, toll revenues increased 88.0%.
-The 2005 increase in toll rates compensated for the resulting decline in traffic, and we ended the year with a 23.6% increase in toll revenues.
-The growth continued throughout 2006 and 2007, with increases in toll revenues of 9.1% and 7.2%, respectively.
+From 2001 through 2004, toll revenues increased approximately 88.0%.
+The 2005 increase in toll rates compensated for the resulting decline in traffic, and we ended the year with an approximate 23.6% increase in toll revenues.
+The growth continued throughout 2006 and 2007, with increases in toll revenues of approximately 9.1% and 7.2%, respectively.

 The Southern Connector was unable to escape the effects of the recession on its toll revenues in 2008.
-For the first time since operation of the toll road began, toll revenues declined by 3.9% during 2008.
-The ongoing recession is continuing to negatively impact toll road utilization and revenues in 2009.
-Both average daily toll transactions and toll revenues have declined for the first five months in 2009 from the same period in 2008, by 4.7% for both toll transactions and toll revenues.
+For the first time since operation of the toll road began, toll revenues declined by approximately 3.9% during 2008.
+Although the decline in utilization of the Southern Connector continued in 2009, an increase in toll rates effective in November 2009 served to mitigate the decrease in traffic, resulting in a slight approximate 0.3% increase in toll revenues for the year.